c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 There are additional sensor reports that this driver has not fully implemented.
 See code and references for details.

-## Option to Change Sensor Report Frequency

-The default sensor report frequency is 20 Hz.
-The number of reports per second that the BNO08X can reliably deliver is dependent on the interface bandwidth and the number of reports that a BNO08X is asked to generate.
-I2C will definitely limit this frequency (est 10 to 50 Hz with a few reports).
-One should consider SPI for higher frequencies.
-Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.
-Some sensor reports can be updated at 400 to 100 Hz on SPI (untested).
-If your code request faster than the report feature frequency specified, repeated values will be returned.

-Before getting sensor results the reports must be enabled:

-    bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # for accelerometer at 40 Hertz

 ## Getting the sensor results:

 Sensors values can be accessed with: